aristox2/senpi/README.md

 [MIT](LICENSE)

-## Disclaimer
+## Note from dev

-senpi scrapes publicly accessible Telegram channel previews for open-source intelligence research.
-PLEASE comply with all applicable laws.
+1. PLEASE comply with all applicable laws.
+2. You can download matrix on your phone to keep track of everything while on the go
+3. Lastly, I highly suggest you pick an Ollama model that isn't too demanding for your hardware. gemma3:1b (~1 GB) runs smooth on a Pi 4 with 4 GB RAM.
+If you've got more headroom, gemma3:4b or qwen2.5:3b will give you better translations.